morshed-ali/morshed-ali.github.io/_pages/about.md

 ## About Me

-I am Md Morshed Ali, a prospective PhD student in Computer Science and Lecturer in the Department of CSE at Uttara University.
-I have hands‑on teaching and mentoring experience in core CS courses and actively collaborate on research projects bridging computer security, computer vision, and NLP.
-My recent work evaluates feature selection strategies for cardiovascular disease prediction and develops efficient deep models for malware image classification.
+I am Md Morshed Ali, a prospective PhD student in Computer Science and currently a Lecturer in the Department of Computer Science & Engineering at Uttara University.
+With extensive hands-on teaching experience in core computer science courses, I actively lead interdisciplinary research bridging Artificial Intelligence (ML/DL), Computer Vision, Natural Language Processing and Cybersecurity.
+My recent research includes pioneering work on critical medical image analysis, disease prediction, and developing tools for a smart education system.

-I am seeking a PhD position to advance trustworthy and privacy‑preserving machine learning with applications to healthcare and critical cyber systems.
-I am particularly interested in adversarial robustness, interpretable vision models for medical imaging, and secure ML deployment in resource‑constrained settings.
+I am seeking PhD opportunities to advance trustworthy and privacy-preserving machine learning with applications in healthcare, education, and critical data security infrastructure.
+My research vision focuses on developing robust, interpretable AI systems that ensure security while maintaining high performance in resource-constrained environments.

 ## Research Interests

-- Adversarial machine learning and privacy-preserving ML
+- **Adversarial Machine Learning & Privacy-Preserving AI**: Developing robust defense mechanisms against adversarial attacks and creating secure, privacy-aware machine learning frameworks for sensitive data environments
-- Medical imaging and robust computer vision systems
+- **Medical Imaging & Computer Vision Systems**: Building interpretable and reliable computer vision systems for medical diagnosis, with focus on explainable AI in healthcare applications
-- Applied NLP for healthcare and public sector data
+- **Applied Natural Language Processing**: Leveraging NLP techniques for healthcare analytics and educational systems, and for social good.

+I am particularly interested in the intersection of these domains, working towards creating AI systems that are not only accurate but also secure, interpretable, and ethically deployed in real-world scenarios.

-If you're a faculty member or researcher working in these areas, I'd be excited to connect and explore potential PhD opportunities.
+*If you're a faculty member or researcher working in these areas, I'd be excited to connect and explore potential PhD opportunities and research collaborations.* <a href="mailto:morshedali.cse.jnu@gmail.com" class="cta-button">Get In Touch</a>

 <!-- Visitor Counter -->
 <div style="text-align: left; margin: 20px 0;">